 Numerous variations on the above exist in the industry, but what about if the employer or end client knew what they wanted and could provide standards against which the contractor should deliver the scope?
 Why not simply tender on this basis?
 The employer offers criteria to meet performance standards or outcomes and then leaves the rest to the contractor.
 The contractor takes the project through design, delivery, and commissioning before handing the keys over to the employer.

-In infrastructure contracts, these types of ‘turnkey’ contracts or EPC (Engineering, Procurement and Design) are similar to design and build contracts but viewed as more extreme in the risk-sharing model.
+In infrastructure contracts, these types of ‘turnkey’ contracts or EPC (Engineering, Procurement and Construct) are similar to design and build contracts but viewed as more extreme in the risk-sharing model.
 The employer has much less say over the design, but they take less risk with this passed almost entirely over to the contractor.

 EPC contracts are more prevalent in the infrastructure market as functional requirements far outweigh aesthetics, i.e., think process plants capable of handling a certain capacity per day, power stations that should produce an output or oil and gas in terms of drilling, extracting, and delivering at a specified rate.